4gatepylon/Diffusion6S183FinalProject/TextDiffusion_2025_01_27/textdiffuser/README.md

 ### Text-to-Image
 This task is designed to generate images based on given prompts.
 Users are required to enclose the keywords to be drawn with single quotation marks.

+NOTE: punctuation does NOT seem to be properly supported and is not yet fixed.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python inference.py \